miiohio/ziopy/README.md

 ```

 # Monad comprehension syntactic sugar
-(A Pythonista somewhere squirms and writhes in agony.
-Shrug!)

 Using `flat_map` and `map` throughout Python code quickly becomes unruly.
 ZIO
 for Python uses [macropy](https://github.com/lihaoyi/macropy) to enable an
 alternative syntax that is much flatter AND THEREFORE MORE PYTHONIC.
 (You